 4 photos

-Clear vertical grain Douglas fir and redwood.
-Bowtie inlays and legs were made from redwood.
-Legs were turned on the lathe with a decorative bead at the bottom.
+Made from vertical grain Douglas fir and redwood.
+Legs were turned on the lathe.

 4 photos

-Clear vertical grain Douglas fir and redwood.
-Bowtie inlays and legs were made from redwood.
-Legs were turned on the lathe with a decorative bead at the bottom.
+Made from vertical grain Douglas fir and redwood.
+Legs were turned on the lathe.

 3 photos